1. What is a 140/170mm basepad?

 We use the same threading either way, but the difference is the offset/distance from the end of the slide.
 If you put our compensator on a barrel threaded for suppressor, you would have a larger gap between the comp and the slide.
 While still 100% functional, most people do not like the aesthetics.
 Most factory threaded barrels are made for suppressors.
 We do make a compensator for factory threaded barrels, available for the XDM 4.5 and the Sig P320.
 These are noted as such in the product description.

-19. Are you products compatible with (other company's) products?
-Vice versa?
+19. Are you products compatible with other company's products an vice versa?